tomuta/debian-mini-odroid-c1/README.md

 Script to build a minimal Debian sd card image.
 If you are looking for a minimal Debian image with read-only root file system, look [here](https://github.com/tomuta/debian-mini-ro-root-odroid-c1).

 ## Features:
+* Supports building Wheezy or Jessie (default) images (specify using the DIST variable)
 * SSH root login password: odroid
 * Host name: odroidc1-MACADDRESS (e.g. odroidc1-1a2b3c4d5e6f)
 * SSH host keys are generated and saved permanently on first boot